 Figure 7.1.2.1-1: STM encapsulation

-The STM payload contains the PCAPNG payload (IETF draft-ietf-opsawg-pcapng-04 [9]).
-The PCAPNG payload contains PCAPNG header and the collected signalling messages.
+The STM payload contains the PCAPNG header and payload (IETF draft-ietf-opsawg-pcapng-04 [9]).
+The PCAPNG payload contains the collected signalling messages.
 The STM payload has following attributes, as specified in the table 7.1.2.1-1.